Tertiary Scholarship Information

 The Quota Club supports students with a Speech or Hearing Impairment who wish to study at tertiary level (University degree or TAFE diploma).
 Students who do not have an Impairment but their study will assist those that do may also apply (E.g.: studying Special Education in order to work with Hearing Impaired students).
 For further information, please contact the Quota Club at Tweed Heads/Coolangatta branch (PO Box 511 Coolangatta or Committee member Sue Wickham on 0414 877 231).

 This list may not include everything available at all institutions.
-The information below was correct as of June 2013.

 Australian Catholic University (ACU)